-Wilshire Grand Center, Los Angeles – Designed by architecture firm AC Martin Partners, the building will also be home to an open-air viewing deck on the 73rd floor that will provide 360 degree views of the city.
+The Wilshire Grand Center's 73 stories will be split between a hotel and commercial space.
+Designed by architecture firm AC Martin Partners, the building will also host the city's highest open-air bar and a top-floor viewing deck with 360-degree views of the city.

-Wilshire Grand Center, Los Angeles – According to the Council of Tall Buildings and Urban Habitat, a spire is considered an architectural element, and is therefore taken into account when measuring building height.
+, a spire is considered to be an architectural feature, and is therefore taken into account when measuring a building's height.

-Wilshire Grand Center, Los Angeles – "The unique roof adds significantly to the development of the Los Angeles skyline because not only is it the first skyscraper that doesn't have a flat roof design, but is also one of the first to utilize this lighting technology," says Lisa Gritzner, spokesperson for the Wilshire Grand Center.
+"The unique roof features adds significantly to the development of the Los Angeles skyline, because not only is it the first skyscraper that doesn't have a flat-roof design, but is also one of the first to utilize this lighting technology," says Gritzner, before comparing the building to New York's Empire State Building.

 "It (the Empire State Building) is tall, unique and has an identifiable roofline -- the Wilshire Grand Center will have a similar impact on the Los Angeles' skyline."